This article was originally published in 2015 and has been completely updated in 2020.

-The global financial recession has affected corporations in every country.
+The global financial recession affected corporations in every country.
 Global corporations have been hit by the economic downturn everywhere.
-There has been nowhere to hide.

-To survive and pave the way for future success, corporations have tighten their belts and try to change strategy in order to ride out the pressures.
+To survive and pave the way for future success, corporations tightened their belts and try to change strategy in order to ride out the pressures.
 DuPont is one of those corporations.

 The company was really hit in September 2008 when the financial system in the United States came close to collapse.
 Sales in some DuPont units fell by up to 50%.

 DuPont is one of the most venerable companies in the world, with a proud 200-year history, and 60,000 employees in 70 countries.

 CEO Ellen Kullman knew she had to move quickly to maintain the company’s financial stability during the crisis while changing course to preserve the company’s marketing position in the future.

 The company identified three trends that would remain strong in the future and that would benefit from the company’s research and development program – increasing agricultural productivity, reducing dependence on fossil fuels and protecting lives.